rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    considered to be part of any datastore, which made the YANG XPath definition much more complicated.

-   Operational state is now modeled using YANG according to the new NMDA
+   Operational state is now modeled using YANG according to the NMDA
    {{!RFC8342}} and conceptually contained in the operational state datastore, which also includes the operational values of configuration data.
 There is no longer any need to duplicate data